velvia/simd-lookup/README.md

 # simd-lookup

-High-performance SIMD utilities for fast lookups and data processing in Rust.
+High-performance SIMD utilities for fast table lookups, compression and data processing in Rust.

 ## Features